FDewaleyne/consumption-tracker/README.md

 - the UUID and/or ip adress  of your systems is pushed to your hypervisors (so it can be reported to cloudforms)

+---

+to install, either recreate the hierarchy from the project or import the dump into cloudforms.